-Title of episode N of N of post attendees views The Network will be programmed by many, operated by a few 268 1200 A Journey with mmWave research 147 686 5G and Next G Innovation Opportunities and Challenges 175 593 Advice on how to succeed in grad school 573 1100 Emerging Trends in AI/ML and Implications for Networking Research 182 680 Challenges at Layer 8: Network neutrality, the digital divide and spectrum 69 n/a Demonstrating Advanced 5G and Edge Services on the 5G-VINNI platform 292 302 Networking Education During and After the Pandemic 96 335 Experiments in the Edge to Cloud Continuum 76 193 A day in the life of Netflix streaming 83 245 Quantum Networks 174 2700 Human-centered Networking 134 538 QUIC and its impact on secured transport layer management in SATCOM systems 80 342 How can we improve diversity and inclusion in the systems and networking community?
+Title of episode N of attendees N of post views The Network will be programmed by many, operated by a few 268 1200 A Journey with mmWave research 147 686 5G and Next G Innovation Opportunities and Challenges 175 593 Advice on how to succeed in grad school 573 1100 Emerging Trends in AI/ML and Implications for Networking Research 182 680 Challenges at Layer 8: Network neutrality, the digital divide and spectrum 69 n/a Demonstrating Advanced 5G and Edge Services on the 5G-VINNI platform 292 302 Networking Education During and After the Pandemic 96 335 Experiments in the Edge to Cloud Continuum 76 193 A day in the life of Netflix streaming 83 245 Quantum Networks 174 2700 Human-centered Networking 134 538 QUIC and its impact on secured transport layer management in SATCOM systems 80 342 How can we improve diversity and inclusion in the systems and networking community?
 132 230 How the Internet grew up outside the US, and lessons learned for the future 87 159 Transatlantic perspectives on 6G Vision, Roadmap and Development Model 71 118 Open Educational resources for teaching and learning networking 97 235 Network Datasets: what exists, and what are the problems?
 137 319 End-to-End Network Programmability with P4 121 365 Magma: Current Focus and Road Ahead for 5G 192 1000 6G EU and US Programmes 70 265 Strategic and geopolitical implication of Networks 105 316 FutureG Research platform capabilities leveraging public-private partnership testbeds 64 95 Wireless Security Networking Panel 80 67 How to survive a PhD: fears and issues.
-A perspective from students 63 116 SDN Experience from the Asia-Pacific Region 103 179 The Transforming Challenges of Internet Governance 91 288 Living on the Edge for a Quarter Century: An Akamai Retrospective 87 352 Networking in Africa: Connectivity, Education and research tonics 152 1900 Student & Early Career Networking Researcher Roundtable: an international perspective 62 115 Navigating Dual Lise Harms in Networking Research 45 339 How to give an interesting talk for a SIGCOMM/NSDL or similar audience?
-74 126 What is 6G and what are the research challenges: the vision of the European 6G Elagshin project 106 282 Hexa-X 100 202 O-RAN Alliance: Next Generation research Group 232 1500 Entrepreneurship in Computer Networks: Learn from the lessons of those who have already 83 251 tried it 00 201 Network Programmability: The Road Ahead 95 196 Al for networking, and networking for Al 192 1000 Large Language Models and Networking: What are the Challenges and Opportunities?
-178 1800 Lessons learned from 40+ years of the Internet 219 632 Greening Digital Infrastructures: Current Solutions and Future Research Challenges 183 537 Lessons learned from 10+ years of the Internet: An Industry Perspective 65 119 Digital Twins in Networking: Next Generation Testing and Emulation 12/ 359 Large ISPs: How do they work?
+A perspective from students 63 116 SDN Experience from the Asia-Pacific Region 103 179 The Transforming Challenges of Internet Governance 91 288 Living on the Edge for a Quarter Century: An Akamai Retrospective 87 352 Networking in Africa: Connectivity, Education and research topics 152 1900 Student & Early Career Networking Researcher Roundtable: an international perspective 62 115 Navigating Dual Use Harms in Networking Research 45 339 How to give an interesting talk for a SIGCOMM/NSDI or similar audience?
+74 126 What is 6G and what are the research challenges: the vision of the European 6G Flagship project Hexa-X 106 282 O-RAN Alliance: Next Generation research Group 232 1500 Entrepreneurship in Computer Networks: Learn from the lessons of those who have already tried it 83 251 Network Programmability: The Road Ahead 95 196 Al for networking, and networking for Al 192 1000 Large Language Models and Networking: What are the Challenges and Opportunities?
+178 1800 Lessons learned from 40+ years of the Internet 219 632 Greening Digital Infrastructures: Current Solutions and Future Research Challenges 183 537 Lessons learned from 40+ years of the Internet: An Industry Perspective 65 119 Digital Twins in Networking: Next Generation Testing and Emulation 124 359 Large ISPs: How do they work?
 What are the challenges they face and the Engineering/CS skills 99 822 they need?
-33 022 LEO Satellite Mega Constellations - the 'New Space' potential 80 316 Cloudflare in the Context of CDN Services: Architecture operations and their impact on 114 704 research 114 794 What notwork connectivity is needed to super connect the connected and bridge the digital 75 220 divide between developing and developed nations?
-550 Vehicular networking 2/ 115 Are we living the long-awaited AI revolution for Networking with Concrative AI2 2 4 103 227 Integrating LLMs in Computer Networking Education: can it be done? what are the challenges?
-EV T02 ۲۲ 4 Integrating LEWS in computer Networking Education: can it be done?
-What are the challenges?
-54 525
+LEO Satellite Mega Constellations - the 'New Space' potential 89 316 Cloudflare in the Context of CDN Services: Architecture, operations, and their impact on research 114 794 What network connectivity is needed to super-connect the connected and bridge the digital divide between developing and developed nations?
+75 330 Vehicular networking 24 115 Are we living the long-awaited AI revolution for Networking with Generative AI?
+103 224